hironobu-arakawa/vcdesign-core/README.md

 ---

-## Value Continuity and Context

-Context is not the goal of VCDesign.
-Context is the condition that threatens value continuity.

-VCDesign assumes that:

-- context will change
-- interpretation will drift
-- operation will diverge from design intent

-Design exists to ensure that value survives these changes.

-VCDesign is therefore **not** context-driven design.
-It is design for continuity *despite* context.

----

 ## Core Principles (Immutable)

 VCDesign is built on irreversible principles:

 - **Value must be continuous**
-  One-time success is not sufficient

 - **Facts are immutable**
-  Observation must not be rewritten

 - **Interpretation is provisional**
-  Meaning may change and must be revisitable

 - **Responsibility must be explicit**
-  No value survives without ownership

 - **Boundaries are where systems fail**
-  They must be designed first, not last

 These principles do not evolve.
 Derived methods may.